14

 ROI Score: 14/100 · Poor Value

 California College of ASU is a tiny nonprofit film school in Los Angeles, scoring 14 in the Poor Value tier.
 The structural problem is the mismatch between cost and outcomes.
 Tuition is $25,186, net price after aid is $17,683, and four-year total runs $70,732.
 Ten-year median earnings of $42,014 produce only a 9.9 percent earnings premium over a high-school graduate, suggesting graduates are not earning meaningfully more than peers who skipped college.
 Median federal debt is $25,000 and the debt-to-earnings ratio of 0.929 sits at the edge of unmanageable.
 Payback runs 30 years.
 Repayment metrics are especially weak: 33.9 percent at one year, 42.9 percent at three years, climbing to 58.2 percent at seven years - many borrowers struggle to make principal progress even years out.
 Completion is 37.2 percent.
-Enrollment is just 71 students total, the smallest in this batch by a wide margin.
+Enrollment is just 71 students total, the smallest in our dataset by a wide margin.
 The 46.3 percent Pell rate suggests low-income students taking on this debt for an art-school credential whose labor-market signal is weak.
 This is a high-risk enrollment with a 1.38 program-level debt-to-earnings ratio.

 Payback Period